antoine3000/dok-antoine/content/assignments/2020-02-14-computer-controlled-cutting/index.md

 ![password](password.png)

+The vinylutter we have at Fab Lab Barcelona is a `Roland GX-24`.
 The process of cutting something with a vinylcutter is straightforward:

 - Export your .EPS file and import it into the software of the machine
 - Prepare your sheet of paper and insert it into the machine (from back to front)